enricsa/iOS-workshop/Docs/MVC/Readme.md

 * **View -> Controller**:
   * The view send user interaction events assigning a IBAction to a target (controller).
-  * If the view needs model or controller data to show something (table of items for example), the controller must implement delegates and data source.
+  * If the view needs model or controller data to show something (list of items for example), the controller must implement delegates and data source to allow view getting this information.

 ![alt text][MVC2]